PehhhpaPig/PFS/README.md

 7. Once install has completed, type command: php init_db.php
 8. This should print "Schema imported and sample data seeded \n Database and user initialised"
 9. If all these steps have completed correctly, you should now be able to visit localhost/PFS/public/index.html in a web browser.
-10. You should be able to log-in as admin / [password in messenger] or create a new account.
+10. You can log-in as a demo account without 2FA authentication, or alternately you can register a new account.
+11. If you create a new account, you will be forced to add 2FA by scanning a QR code inside either Google Authenticator, or Microsoft Authenticator.
+You must then use these Authenticator codes to log in to your account each time.
-11. Please let me know if you have any issues, I can try to fix.
+12. Please let me know if you have any issues, I can try to fix.

-# For Linux (these instructions are outdated, but fair sure it only impacts me lol)
+# For Ubuntu-Linux (I have only tested these during development on my own computer, as such they have not been verified with a clean 3rd party install)
+1. With XAMPP installed, and Apache Web Server and mySQL Database both running:
-1. All files should be added to XAMPP htdocs folder, using the heirarchy as it appears in github (ie. htdocs/PFS/api/... and htdocs/PFS/public/... etc)
+2. All files should be added to XAMPP htdocs folder (typically /opt/lampp/htdocs/), using the heirarchy as it appears in github (ie. /opt/lampp/htdocs/PFS/api/... and /opt/lampp/htdocs/PFS/public/... etc)
-2. When all are added, start apache and mySQL.
-Create a database at browser address: http://localhost/phpmyadmin/index.php, and name it NuTracker.
-3. Under the SQL tab in this database, run all the queries inside PFS/init_db.php by hand (has been reconfigured for Mac instead)
+3. When all are added, enter command: % /opt/lampp/bin/php /opt/lampp/htdocs/PFS/init_db.php
+3. This will run the database initilisation.
+An error message during installation about a missing Sodium installation /should/ be ok, as missing Sodium functions are automatically handled using Composer.
 4. Once database is initialised and all files and folders are installed correctly (as shown in github repo), you can go to http://localhost/PFS/public/index.html.
-5. You can log-in as username: admin / password: [message me for password], or create a new account.
+5. You can log-in as a demo account without 2FA authentication, or alternately you can register a new account.
 6. If you create a new account, you will be forced to add 2FA by scanning a QR code inside either Google Authenticator, or Microsoft Authenticator.
 You must then use these Authenticator codes to log in to your account each time.